Stella and Chewy’s Recall

-Stella and Chewy’s is recalling 11 of its products after Listeria monocytogenes was found in one of its dog food products during routine testing.
+Stella aStellachewynd Chewy’s is recalling 11 of its products after Listeria monocytogenes was found in one of its dog food products during routine testing.

 The Maryland Department of Agriculture ordered the company stop selling Chicken Freeze-Dried Dinner Patties for dogs on Saturday.
 Tests revealed the product was contaminated with Listeria.